marp-team/marp-core/.github/CONTRIBUTING.md

 npm run types
 ```

-### Official theme
+### Official themes

 Marp core has some built-in official themes in `themes` folder.
 They should load when Marp class is initialized.

 #### Requirements

-- All of built-in theme have to support `invert` class.
-It provides an inverted color scheme from default color.
-Please also see [yhatt/marp#77](https://github.com/yhatt/marp/issues/77).
+- All built-in themes have to support `invert` class that provides a color scheme inverted from the default.
+Usually, this becomes a dark theme.